-Many holiday home owners in the UK, own a home insurance policy that that will simply not pay out, if and when a claim arises.
+Many holiday home owners in the UK, have a home insurance policy that that will simply not pay out, if and when a claim arises.

 Of course, for the large majority of people, their problem will remain hidden, because if they don’t make a claim, they will never know!